Addressing general measurements in quantum Monte Carlo

 We then mainly focus on the disorder operator of 2D TFIM on a square lattice.
 The disorder operator is a non-local operator which can reveal the high-form symmetry breaking and conformal field theory (CFT) information in quantum many-body systems~\cite{zhao2021Higher,Wang2021Scaling,Wang2022Scaling,jiang2023versus,LiuF2023Fermion,liu2023disorder,Liu2024Measuring,Xiao2021Universal,lake2018higherform,fradkin2017disorder,estienne2022cornering}.
 For 2D TFIM, we define the disorder operator $\langle X\rangle=\langle \prod_{i\in M} \sigma^x_i \rangle$ to detect the non-local information, where $M$ is a $R\times R$ square area in the lattice.
 Its perimeter is $l=4R$ and it contains $R^2$ off-diagonal operators.
 This disorder operator, a multi-body off-diagonal observable, was only well measured in the QMC based on $\sigma^x$ basis in the past, which is challenging to obtain directly in the $\sigma^z$ basis~\cite{zhao2021Higher}.
 Although the operator $\sigma^x$ is contained in the TFIM Hamiltonian and can be measured in the $\sigma^z$ basis in principle~\cite{sandvik1992generalization,Sandvik2003Stochastic}, it suffers from rather large fluctuations due to the requirement of a product of a series of $\sigma^x$ in an area.
 It requires that the series of $\sigma^x$ operators must appear connectedly in the time-space manifold in the $\sigma^z$ basis, which is a low-probability event.

 This difficulty can be overcome via BRA method.
-As depicted in Fig.\ref{fig:disop}, we have successfully obtained the disorder operator with different perimeters $l$ in the paramagnetic (PM) phase and ferromagnetic (FM) phase.
+As depicted in Fig.\ref{fig:disop}, we have successfully obtained the disorder operator with different perimeters $l$ in the paramagnetic (PM) phase and ferromagnetic (FM) phase (benchmark with the directed calculation in $\sigma_x$ basis can be found in Supplementary Note 9).
 Here we set $h=1$ and the critical point becomes $J=0.3285$~\cite{Huang2020Worm,zhao2021Higher}.
 For convenience, we firstly utilize the separability method in the above section to measure the disorder operator at $J/h=0.18$ .
 Taking it as a reference point, we then obtain the disorder operators for different $J/h$ via annealing along $J$.
 In the PM phase, the disorder operator satisfies the perimeter law $\langle X \rangle \sim e^{-al}$, which is consistent with the CFT prediction.
 In the FM phase, the disorder operator satisfies the area law $\langle X \rangle \sim e^{-bl^2}$, which reveals the presence of high-form symmetry~\cite{zhao2021Higher}.